 3. Utilize tools that match your company’s culture and foster communication

 When a distributed team collaborates inside apps rather than inside an office, it’s important that those apps and tools match your company’s culture.
-If you’re trying to create an enjoyable and casual work environment, use chat apps like Slack or Microsoft Teams.
+If you’re trying to create an enjoyable, casual and ideal work environment, use chat apps like Slack or Microsoft Teams.
 These tools make communicating more natural and also include features designed to make professional communication more personal, including gifs, emojis and other forms of expression.

 You’ll also want to make it as easy as possible for your remote team members to communicate face to face through video conferencing.
 These meetings help nurture and grow relationships over time.
 Lifesize’s lifelike video quality helps make it feel like you’re in the same room with the person on the conference call and lets you connect on a deeper level by being able to clearly see and hear your remote team members.
 Distributed teams will fail to be effective if they don’t meet face to face on a regular basis.